|Status||Available for Sale (cash or equity) or Joint Venture.|

 The Newark Project was originally targeted by Freeport-McMoRan Gold Co. in the 1980s following the discovery of gold anomalous values in silicified rocks in a favourable structural and stratigraphic setting.
 Surface sampling returned a high of 0.18 ppm gold along with high arsenic, antimony and thallium.

-The Company has staked 29 mining claims covering the core of the prospective area.
+The Company holds 6 mining claims covering the core of the prospective area.
 A field visit was carried out and a number of surface samples collected confirmed the anomalous geochemistry.
 Future exploration at Newark should include soil sampling and a deeper drill hole at the location of hole NWK8.